 To add to the popular success of his debut English album and single, Martin was nominated in four categories at the Grammy Awards, held in February 2000.
 Although he lost in all four categories — to veteran male pop artist Sting (Best Pop Album, Best Male Pop Vocal Performance) and Santana, the band led by resurgent guitarist Carlos Santana (Song of the Year, Record of the Year) — Martin delivered another red-hot live performance, a year after his triumphant Grammy debut.

 In November 2000, Martin released Sound Loaded, the much-anticipated follow-up album to Ricky Martin.
 Its hit single, "She Bangs," earned Martin yet another Grammy nomination, for Best Male Pop Vocal Performance.

-Martin traveled to Mexico to appear in a stage musical; the gig led to a role as a singer on the 1992 Spanish-language telenovela, Alcanzar una Estrella, or To Reach a Star.
+When Martin traveled to Mexico to appear in a stage musical, the gig led to a role as a singer on the 1992 Spanish-language telenovela, Alcanzar una Estrella, or To Reach a Star.
 The show proved so popular that he reprised the role in a movie version of the serial.
-In 1993 Martin moved to Los Angeles, where he made his American TV debut in the NBC sitcom Getting By.
-In 1995 he acted on ABC's daytime soap opera, General Hospital and in 1996 he starred in the Broadway production of Les Miserables.
+In 1993, Martin moved to Los Angeles, where he made his American TV debut in the NBC sitcom Getting By.
+In 1995, he acted on ABC's daytime soap opera, General Hospital and in 1996, he starred in the Broadway production of Les Miserables.

 In 2012, Martin made a guest appearance on the high school musical series Glee.
 He also returned to Broadway that April for a revival of the hit musical Evita by Tim Rice and Andrew Lloyd Webber.
 He played the role of Ché, who helps narrate the story of Eva Peron, one of Argentina's most legendary figures and wife to leader Juan Peron.